JPeck567/Pitch-Black-TeamProject/README.md

 Space: Jump

+# Frameworks
+Our project was coded in java, whilst the server was made in javascript.
+The front-end was made using the libGDX framework
+The network layer was achieved using node.js and socket.io, as well as the the socket.io client java implementation

+# Requirements
+Java 11+

+A substantial internet connection (>3mbps)

 # Backend
   NB: Want to run the game locally?
 Well you can! (albeit quite fiddily)
   1. Ensure XAMPP, Node.js and Java (11+) is installed as well as the source code (this is the back-end, in master branch or zipped folder under releases v1.0)